How to claim PIP if you have a terminal illness

-To make your claim, call the PIP claim line and organise for your doctor or consultant to send the PIP Centre a medical form called a DS1500.
+To make your claim, call the PIP claim line and organise for your doctor or consultant to send the DfC a medical form called a DS1500.

 You won’t need to have a health assessment or complete the PIP claim form describing how your condition affects you.